 What Music provision do you have?

 In Years 7 to 9, Music is a classroom subject for all girls and in Years 10 and 11 it is a popular GCSE choice.
-It is also available at A Level and every year girls go on to study Music at the leading universities and conservatoires.
+We offer the new linear A Level and every year girls go on to study Music at leading universities and conservatoires.

 Many of our girls learn a musical instrument; a number are very accomplished and study at the Junior Conservatoires and/or are members of regionally and nationally auditioned choirs and orchestras.
 In the Senior School, there are two orchestras, two large choirs and many smaller instrumental and vocal ensembles.
 The Senior Choir tours in alternate years.
 In Year 9, girls organise and perform an opera as part of Activities Week.